h4r1yzz/Crafting-Application/README.md

 ---

-## Installation 🛠️
+## Technologies Used
 ### Prerequisites
 - Flutter SDK (version 3.0 or higher)
 - Dart (version 2.18 or higher)
-- Android Studio or Xcode (for mobile development)
+- Android Studio (for mobile development)
 - Firebase account (for backend and authentication)
+- Python